EpicEditEmporium652/Portfolio/README.md

 ### What's in it:
 - 🔴 Sequential button system with indicator lights and screen display
-- 🪪 Keycard scanner — detects equipped item, plays swipe animation on correct axis, returns card to player
+- 🪪 Keycard scanner, detects equipped item, plays swipe animation on correct axis, returns card to player
 - ⌨️ Functional keypad with code validation and indicator feedback
 - 💡 Physics-based hanging lamp synced to audio via `PlaybackLoudness`
 - 📷 Camera shake driven by real-time audio amplitude every Heartbeat frame
-- ⚡ Camera exposure flash (`ExposureCompensation`) for the nuclear blast — not a white overlay, actual lighting
+- ⚡ Camera exposure flash (`ExposureCompensation`) for the nuclear blast, not a white overlay, actual lighting
 - 📺 Typewriter broadcast sequence with punctuation-aware timing synced to a clicking sound
 - 🖤 Full screen fade from white to black with gradient separator lines
 - 🔁 Server-wide respawn on sequence end